-A few weeks ago, I received a direct message on Instagram that would forever change my life.
+I found out through social media, I received a direct message on Instagram that would forever change my life.
 Not the typical warm and fuzzy, or even hilariously funny message from a friend or follower.
 No, this was more like the modern-day dreaded ‘middle-of-the-night phone call’ that every parent fears.
 Only, it was about my younger brother.

-It was a typical weekday at home, and as I went upstairs to put the baby down for a nap, I read the words that no ‘sissy’ should ever have to read about her younger sibling.
+It was a typical weekday at home, and as I went upstairs to put the baby down for a nap, I read the words that no “sissy” should ever have to read about her younger sibling.
 It took no longer than a few seconds to articulate… “Hi Danielle.
-This is Scott’s roommate”.
-And I immediately knew.
+This is Scott’s roommate…” And I immediately knew.
 I didn’t have to read another word before collapsing to the ground in disbelief.
 I somehow managed to put the baby in his crib just before, but to be quite honest, it’s all a blur.
 Everything has been since I got the news.

 My brother, Scott Anthony Molinari had eyes of the most brilliant blue.
 Just like the sky on the sunniest of days.
 And when he looked at you, it was as if he could see right into your soul.
 His manly and mysterious beard masked his playful side, only to those who didn’t know him.
 My kids thought he was the coolest, and holy cow, turns out they were right.
 He had an army of friends who loved him and a strikingly beautiful girlfriend.
 How could any of us go on knowing he did NOT mean to die?
-My intense sadness in an instance turned to some sort of visceral rage in the pit of my stomach.
+My intense sadness in an instant turned to some sort of visceral rage in the pit of my stomach.

 Scott died of an accidental overdose.
-Scott is one of tens of thousands of Fentanyl related deaths in our country over the past year.
+Scott is one of tens of thousands of fentanyl-related deaths in our country over the past year.
 For those of you who don’t know, Fentanyl is a synthetic opioid pain reliever 50 to 100 times more powerful than heroin.
 According to a National Vital Statistics System report recently published from the Centers for Disease Control and Prevention, Fentanyl is now the drug most frequently involved in overdose deaths in the U.S.

-Anyone who knows me, knows that passiveness in the wake of tragedy is against my religion.
+Anyone who knows me knows that passiveness in the wake of tragedy is against my religion.
 When my brother died, a part of me died with him.
 Utterly empty, crushed and picking up the pieces, there’s still the relentless and resilient side of me who wants to do something about it.
 I’ve been working fast and furiously on gathering the information I need to use my platform for interaction, education and awareness when it comes to this topic.

-I had the privilege of interviewing San Diego County District Attorney Summer Stephan on my podcast, “The Mom Confidential”.
+I had the privilege of interviewing San Diego County District Attorney Summer Stephan on my podcast, The Mom Confidential.
 Her motive?
 Passion.
 Her words?
 Actionable.
 Her focus?
 Our children.
 Here are some great takeaways every parent should know:

-Five Things To Know About Opioids:
+5 Things to Know About Opioids: